Diseases Search

 Patient's Testimonial

 I had complaints of gas, acidity, weakness, nasal blockage, headache, & thigh pain.
 I took allopathy for a long time, but did not see any improvement.
 When I visited the Jiva clinic, the doctor told me that I'm facing all these issues because of weak metabolism.
 Within 2 months of Ayurvedic treatment, I felt fine.
-I am so happy that the treatment solved my 99% problem.
+I am so happy that the treatment solved 99% of my problem.
 Thanks, Jiva Ayurveda!

 Sushil Sharma